flare-s/auth-challenge/README.md

 The app currently has no way to log in to an existing account.
 There is a log in form at `GET /log-in`, but you need to fill out the `POST /log-in` handler to make this feature work.

 1. Use `getUserByEmail` from `model/user.js` to get the user who is trying to log in
-1. If there's no user with that email send an error response
+1. If there's no user with that email send a `400` error response
 1. Compare the submitted password to the stored user's hash
 1. If they don't match send the same error response